-Gephi is an open source software for graph and network analysis.
-It uses a 3D render engine to display large networks in real-time and to speed up the exploration.
-A flexible and multi-task architecture brings new possibilities to work with complex data sets and produce valuable visual results.
-We present several key features of Gephi in the context of interactive exploration and interpretation of networks.
-It provides easy and broad access to network data and allows for spatializing, filtering, navigating, manipulating and clustering.
-Finally, by presenting dynamic features of Gephi, we highlight key aspects of dynamic network visualization.
-[Gephi Paper]
+Gephi is an open source software for graph and network analysis, which allows for fast visualization and manipulation of large networks.
+As a generalist tool, “[i]t provides easy and broad access to network data and allows for spatializing, filtering, navigating, manipulating and clustering.”
+[Gephi Paper] Gephi also calculates a wide range of mathematical features for each graph, which we use as the basis for our mathematical analysis (as discuss in more detail in 3.3)

 3 OuR Design

-The system for identifying genre consists of three building blocks: Play Parser, Social Network Generator and Genre Predictor.
-Figure 1 diagrams the main components of the system architecture that are discussed in more detail in the following subsections.
+Our system for identifying genre consists of three building blocks: the Play Parser, the Social Network Generator and the Genre Predictor.
+Figure 1 diagrams the main components of the system architecture, which are discussed in more detail in the following subsections.

-Figure 1: Block Diagram of our System.
+Figure 1: Block diagram of our system.

 3.1 Play Parser

-The main purpose of this module is to parse each play to acquire basic information which will be the buildging blocks for the graph of the play.
-The information extracted included total number of characters in the play, name and role of each character, total number of acts and scenes, who was present in a scene, who spoke, how many lines and how many words in each scene.
+The main purpose of this module is to parse each play for the basic information which will be the buildging blocks for the graph of the play.
+The information extracted includes the total number of characters in the play, the name and role of each character, the total number of acts and scenes, who was present in each scene (using stage directions to account for entrances and exits within scenes), who spoke, and how many lines and words are spoken.
 Table 2 shows some details.